Questions

 How much does it cost?

-I work with a sliding scale: fees for the sessions will be discussed at the first meeting, and are agreed taking into account your individual circumstances.
+Fees for the sessions can be discussed at the first meeting, and are agreed taking into account your individual circumstances.

 As psychoanalysis can be a long-term process, it is important that the cost can be sustained over time; fees can be set, for example, in relation to the frequency of sessions per week.